 The quartz crystal used in a Quartz Crystal Oscillator is a very small, thin piece or wafer of cut quartz with the two parallel surfaces metallised to make the required electrical connections.
 The physical size and thickness of a piece of quartz crystal is tightly controlled since it affects the final or fundamental frequency of oscillations.
-The fundamental frequency is called the crystals “characteristic frequency”.
+The fundamental frequency is generally called the crystals “characteristic frequency”.

-Then once cut and shaped, the crystal can not be used at any other frequency.
+Once cut and shaped, the crystal can not be used at any other frequency.
 In other words, its size and shape determines its fundamental oscillation frequency.

-The crystals characteristic or resonant frequency is inversely proportional to its physical thickness between the two metallised surfaces.
+The crystals characteristic or characteristic frequency is inversely proportional to its physical thickness between the two metallised surfaces.
 A mechanically vibrating crystal can be represented by an equivalent electrical circuit consisting of low resistance R, a large inductance L and small capacitance C as shown below.